 Influencer marketing involves using ‘influencers’ to help promote your brand.

-For example, a beauty influencer may be someone with a strong following on Instagram and TikTok who is known for their makeup skills.
+For example, a beauty influencer may be someone with a strong following on Instagram and TikTok, known for their makeup skills.

 Beauty brands could hire these influencers to showcase their makeup skills with their own products, thus exposing their products to a wide audience that both has an interest in cosmetics and trusts the influencer to promote stuff they’ll like.